 - Cybersecurity regulations

-Governments are also exploring AI-specific regulations to ensure ethical use of technologies, including speech recognition systems.
+Governments are also developing AI-specific policies to ensure ethical use.

 Tools and Resources for AI Speech Recognition